wyn-cmd/senitel/README.md

 # Senitel
-A secure vault encrypted in AES-256 made in python3.
+A secure vault encrypted in AES-256 made in python3 and tkinter.

 # Installation
 To install, open terminal and type: